 Regulatory Bodies - Contents

 Utility regulators mainly deal with pricing matters and aren’t very good at explaining their complaints procedure on their sites.
-See also Media section below.
+See also Media/communications below.

-- Ofgem, Office of Gas and Electricity Markets, has taken over from separate Electricity and Gas regulators.
+- Ofgem, Office of Gas and Electricity Markets (took over from separate Electricity and Gas regulators).

 - Postal regulation is part of Ofcom.